Nuveen Real Estate Limited

 Financial/professional services’ suppliers

 The Group engages with numerous suppliers in relation to its day to day operations, including financial and professional services organisations (such as banks, lawyers and accountants).
 A supplier approval procedure is in place to ensure that such suppliers are reputable and we expect all of our suppliers to act in an ethical manner with integrity in relation to human rights issues.
 The nature of services provided makes such supplier risk low in relation to modern slavery.
-Due diligence processes are in place; we do not currently consider modern slavery/human trafficking as specific items as part of the due diligence process, but we continue to look at enhancing existing procedures to see how this can be developed.
+Due diligence processes are in place; we do take modern slavery/human trafficking topics into account as part of our due diligence processes.

 Office services’ suppliers

 We appoint reputable management companies to manage the properties and developments that we are involved with.
-All property managers are required to register with our monitoring system where they are asked to provide information on their compliance with various laws and regulations, including answering questions directly related to modern slavery and human trafficking; we expect the information that we seek in this regard to develop over time.
+All property managers are required to register with our monitoring system where they are asked to provide information on their compliance with various laws and regulations, including answering questions directly related to modern slavery and human trafficking.
 Where we find evidence of modern slavery occurring within our supply chain, we will require the supplier to implement appropriate actions or otherwise seek to terminate our relationship with the relevant supplier.

 Employee handbooks are available to all staff providing guidance on the Group’s employment practices.
 There is a recruitment process in place to ensure the process is as fair and equitable as possible and not discriminatory.
 All potential employees are subject to rigorous employment checks to ensure their suitability for the position and that they are authorised to work in the jurisdiction within which they will be employed.